 Where are the sensitive items and what business processes are they involved in?

-The items that contain your organizations sensitive information are used every day in the course of doing business.
-You need to know where instances of that sensitive information may occur and what business processes they are used in.
-This will help you choose the right locations to apply your DLP policies to.
-DLP policies are applied to locations:
+The items that contain your organization's sensitive information are used every day in the course of doing business.
+You need to know where instances of that sensitive information may occur and what business processes they're used in.
+Knowing this helps you choose the right locations to apply your DLP policies.
+DLP policies can be applied to the following locations: